Skip to content

 • make deploy-caddy — rebuild and deploy only the Caddy image (includes dashboard changes)

-• make deploy-waf-api — build, push, and restart only the sidecar container
+• make deploy-wafctl — build, push, and restart only the sidecar container

 Config-only changes require no image rebuild: